 The easier way up, is to turn right on the road, then just past the corner, you should see a a wooden gate on the left leading to a friendlier trail.

 You will also reach this gate if you stayed on the road at the start.

 From here, make you way up to the top.
 Again, there will be a few trail options, so you can pick and choose at will.

-I stayed on the big grassy trail, as it lead up then curved to the left, then right, at which point the trail becomes more dirt like and rugged.
+I stayed on the big grassy trail, as it led up then curved to the left and then right, at which point the trail becomes more dirt like and rugged.